Skip to main content

 • transitionStyle (optional): Transition into the layout — spring (default smooth) or hardCut.
 Only valid on time-ranged layouts.

 • media (optional): B-roll content displayed during the layout.
-Only valid on time-ranged layouts whose kind displays the screen slot (i.e. not camera-only or any *-camera-only-* variant).
+Only valid on time-ranged layouts.
 Either:

 • {type: "image", imageUrl, width, height} for an image, or